Ingredients and Nutritional Considerations

 Proper thawing and serving techniques for homemade dog food are crucial for maintaining its safety and ensuring it remains appealing to your pet.

-Once you have opened and portioned the food, store any leftovers in an airtight container.
-This practice can extend the food’s viability for up to four days.
+- 4 Store leftovers in an airtight container.
+This extends the food's viability for up to four days.

 Customizing Meals for Dietary Needs